oktadev/terraform-provider-oktaasa/README.md

 Example usage:
 ```
-resource "asa_project" "demo-stack" {
+resource "oktaasa_project" "demo-stack" {
   project_name = "tf-test"
 }
 ```
 Parameters:
 * project_name (Required) - name of the project.
-* next_unix_uid (Optional - Default: 60101) - ASA will start assigning Unix user IDs from this value
+* next_unix_uid (Optional - Default: 60101) - Okta's ASA will start assigning Unix user IDs from this value
-* next_unix_gid (Optional - Default: 63001) - ASA will start assigning Unix group IDs from this value
+* next_unix_gid (Optional - Default: 63001) - Okta's ASA will start assigning Unix group IDs from this value

 ### Enrollment token
-Enrollment is the process where the ASA agent configures a server to be managed by a specific project.
-An enrollment token is a base64 encoded object with metadata that the ASA Agent can configure itself from.
+Enrollment is the process where Okta's ASA agent configures a server to be managed by a specific project.
+An enrollment token is a base64 encoded object with metadata that Okta's ASA Agent can configure itself from.

 Example usage:
 ```
-resource "asa_token" "stack-x-token" {
+resource "oktaasa_token" "stack-x-token" {
   project_name = "tf-test"
   description = "Token for X stack"
 }